afforeroc/gen-kfc-ibm-stt/README.md

-# Demostration using IBM Speech to Text service
+# IBM Speech to Text Demo

-## System requeriments (recommended)
+## System requeriments
 * Ubuntu 20.04 LTS

-## 1. Configuration
+## 1. Software configuration

-1.1 Install the stable/latest version of Python 3 and verify their version.
+1.1 Install the latest version of `python3` and verify their version.
 ```
 $ sudo apt install python3
 ```